 C. Access to information

-Access to information (arts 13 and 17) is essential for enabling children and their parents or caregivers to comprehend potential effects of environmental harm on children’s rights.
+Access to age-, gender- and ability-appropriate child-friendly information (arts 13 and 17) is essential for enabling children and their parents or caregivers to comprehend potential effects of environmental harm on children’s rights.
 It is also a crucial prerequisite for realizing the rights of children to express their views, to be heard, and to effective remedy on environmental issues.

-Children have the right to access relevant information, including the causes, effects and actual and potential sources of climate and environmental harm, adaptive responses, relevant climate and environmental legislation, regulations, findings from climate and environment impact assessments, policies and plans, and about appropriate lifestyle choices for sustainable development, for example, what children can do in their immediate environment related to waste management and consumption behaviours.
+Children have the right to access relevant information in child-friendly means, including the causes, effects and actual and potential sources of climate and environmental harm, adaptive responses, relevant climate and environmental legislation, regulations, findings from climate and environment impact assessments, policies and plans, and about appropriate lifestyle choices for sustainable development, for example, what children can do in their immediate environment related to waste management and consumption behaviours.

 Information should be disseminated in a way appropriate to the age and capacities of children, overcoming obstacles such as illiteracy, disability, language, distance and limited access to information technology.
-States should encourage the mass media to disseminate information and materials regarding the environment, for example, measures that children and their families can take to manage risks in the context of climate-related disasters.
+States should encourage the mass media to disseminate science and evidence-backed information and materials regarding the environment, for example, measures that children and their families can take to manage risks in the context of climate-related disasters.

 D. Child rights impact assessments